This was a DAAD/British Council

 emphasis on contaminant transport

-The project started in July 2006 and will run to September 2008.
+The project started in July 2006 and finished in September 2008.

 Fluid flow and the transport of chemicals in porous media are modelled mathematically